pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

     eksctl create nodegroups -f cluster.yaml
     ```

-    If the tikv node group already exists, you can either delete the old group and then create a new one, or change the group name to avoid conflict.
+    If the TiKV node group already exists, you can either delete the old group and then create a new one, or change the group name to avoid conflict.

 2. Deploy the local volume provisioner.

     You need to use the [local-volume-provisioner](https://sigs.k8s.io/sig-storage-local-static-provisioner) to discover and manage the local storage.
-The following command deploys and creates a `local-storage` storage class:
+Executing the following command deploys and creates a `local-storage` storage class:

     {{< copyable "shell-regular" >}}